SanderAakre/RecruitmentTest_ThreeJS_SCORM/README.md

 To create a SCORM-compatible zip package:

 1. Build the project to generate the production-ready files: `npx vite build`.
+2. In `dist/imsmanifest.xml`, update the `assets/index-.js` file to match the name of the generated JS file in the `dist/assets` folder.
-2. Copy the following files to a zip folder:
+3. Copy the following files to a zip folder:

 - Content of the `dist` folder (from `vite build`).
 - `imsmanifest.xml` (required by SCORM).
 - `src/SCORM_API_wrapper.js` (SCORM API wrapper).

-3. Upload the zip file as a SCORM package to your LMS.
+4. Upload the zip file as a SCORM package to your LMS.

 ## Controls